serialport/serialport-rs/README.md

 # Overview

 The library exposes cross-platform serial port functionality through the `SerialPort` trait.
-This library is structured to make this the simplest API to use to encourate cross-platform development by default.
+This library is structured to make this the simplest API to use to encourage cross-platform development by default.
 Working with the resultant `Box<dyn SerialPort>` type is therefore recommended.
 To expose additional platform-specific functionality use the platform-specific structs directly:
 `TTYPort` for POSIX systems and `COMPort` for Windows.